 - be accompanied by certificates, reports or other documentation as the regulations may require (including the Statement of Compliance)

 - be accompanied by the appropriate fee.

-Note: Specific requirements in relation to individual buildings may differ and the applicant and the building certifier or council will need to clearly communicate these requirements as the application for the Certificate is made via the PlanSA Portal.
+Note: specific requirements in relation to individual buildings may differ and the applicant and the building certifier or council will need to clearly communicate these requirements as the application for the Certificate is made via the PlanSA portal.

-Owners should note that there is currently no specific checklist for the issuing of a Certificate of Occupancy and it is considered building certifiers or council will exercise their professional judgement in determining whether a building is suitable for occupancy, so long as the requirements of the PDI Act and General Regulations are met.
+Owners should note that there is no specific checklist for the issuing of a Certificate of Occupancy and it is considered building certifiers or council will exercise their professional judgement in determining whether a building is suitable for occupancy, so long as the requirements of the PDI Act and General Regulations are met.